 Some of the key notices that will be of particular interest to members include:

-- For individuals driving in the EU (whether for private or commercial purposes), driving licences may no longer be valid, and an additional International Driving Permit (IDP) may also be required.
+- Firstly, for individuals driving in the EU (whether for private or commercial purposes), driving licences may no longer be valid, and an additional International Driving Permit (IDP) may also be required.

 - Recognition of vehicle insurance in the event of a no deal being agreed will cease access to the ‘Green Card’ free circulation area.
 UK motorists will need to carry a ‘Green Card’ as proof of third-party motor insurance cover when driving in the EU.